 “The curriculum is well planned to meet pupils’ needs and prepares them well for the next stage of their education.
 This also very effectively supports pupils’ spiritual, moral, social and cultural development, which is outstanding.”
 Ofsted 2013

-In Year 7 students make the transition into the secondary phase with our bespoke Foundation programme.
-This Year 7 transitional programme involves the delivery of English, Maths, RSA Opening Minds Competencies and Humanities through an integrated curriculum, which is taught in topics.
-Students spend nine lessons per week of Core with one teacher with a focus on literacy and numeracy.
+The Year 7 transitional programme involves the delivery of Literacy, and Humanities through an integrated curriculum, which is taught in topics.
+Students spend up to 7 lessons per week in Core with one teacher with a focus on literacy and key skills.
 Planning is designed to be flexible to incorporate the particular needs of our learners.
-It also includes real life problems to solve, comprehensive provision for learners of all abilities and the opportunities to participate in Citizenship with Enterprise.
+It also includes real life problems to solve, comprehensive provision for learners of all abilities.
 Planning is informed by assessment as well as an end of year questionnaire which Year 7 learners complete to inform us of their likes/dislikes.
-Furthermore, our new curriculum has been reviewed by Year 7 learners as well as our LSI’s (Learning Scene Investigators).